cisagov/ScubaGear/baselines/exo.md

 - _Rationale:_ Users might not be able to reliably identify phishing emails, especially if the `FROM` address is nearly indistinguishable from that of a known entity.
-By automatically identifying senders that appear to be impersonating known senders, the risk of users falling for phishing attempts can be reduced.
+By automatically identifying senders that appear to be impersonating known senders, the risk of a successful phishing attempt can be reduced.
 - _Last modified:_ June 2023

 #### MS.EXO.11.2v1